 A: While you should make every attempt to park in your garage and driveway, parking in the street is allowed during daytime hours (6 am to midnight).
 Overnight street parking is not allowed.

 A: Yes.
-Send a note to contact@spectrumAM.com and email@example.com with the specifics.
-Please be sure to include street address, vehicle make, model, & color, frequency and any other relevant information.
+Send a note to contact@spectrumAM.com with the specifics.
+Please be sure to include a simple mobile phone picture of the vehicle, street address, vehicle make, model, & color, frequency and any other relevant information.

-A: Yes.
-Read below on what constitutes as an illegally parked vehicle.
-Send an email with the specifics to firstname.lastname@example.org and request that your report be anonymous.
+A: Reports to contact@spectrumAM.com are kept confidential.
+Read below for clarifications for “parked improperly” and make an attempt to report the violation to the authority with the proper jurisdiction.
+Send an email with the specifics to email@example.com and request that your report be anonymous.

 Canyon Creek DCCR Parking Restrictions